Chapter 3: Student Affairs

 - Any individual who has an interest in the case will not sit in judgment as a member of the hearing committee.

-- The student will receive from the Vice President for Student Affairs a written copy of the decision of the Student Discipline Committee with any sanctions within ten (10) business days of the hearing.
+- The student will receive from the Vice President for Institutional Excellence and Student Success a written copy of the decision of the Student Discipline Committee with any sanctions within ten (10) business days of the hearing.

 - The student or student organization may appeal the decision in writing within five (5) business days to the President of the College.
 Any action assessed shall be suspended pending outcome of the appeal.
 The President will make a determination within ten (10) business days.
 The President’s decision is final except in those cases in which appeal is provided, by policy, to the Tennessee Board of Regents.